 Joseph Rosa (1928-1980) served in the U.S. Army from October 1950-October 1952 in Korea, and WWII veteran George Richards served in the USMC from May 1941-September 1945.

-As a prelude to Missing in Nevada, the NVC conducted its monthly unaccompanied ceremony on Thursday and honored eight veterans.
+As a prelude to Missing in Nevada, the NVC conducted its June unaccompanied ceremony and honored eight veterans.
 The military service recognizes the veterans, but their families have arranged for burial before the ceremony.

 The veterans included five soldiers, a sailor and marine: Pvt.
 First Class Robert Brickner, Army; Pvt.
 First Class Billy Hefley, Army; Sgt.
 Thomas Omahen, Army and Marines; PO1 Donald Phillips, Navy; Pvt.
 Craig Remlinger, Army; A2C Gary Van Ness, Air Force; Cpl.
 Roy Williams, Army; and Tech 5 (tech corporal) Walter Wilson, Army.

 In her comments, Sharon Serenko of the NVC thanked the men for their service to the nation and said their final closure to live was well deserved.
 She said the NVC was honored to celebrate their lives as several dozen people attended the half-hour ceremony.

 “We are honored to be substitutes for those who celebrated and observed their lives,” she added.